snowman-repos/book/project_managers/README.md

 1) Try not to let meetings descend into idle chit-chat.
 You need to get in, get what you came for, and get out, without coming across as rude, of course.

 2) Record meetings.
 Scruffy scribblings on easy-to-lose bits of paper are unlikely to serve you as well as you think they might later on.
-Instead of trying to dual-focus on your meeting _and_ on taking down the important points, just use a recording app on your phone.
+Instead of trying to dual-focus on what's being discussed _and_ on taking down the important points, just use a recording app on your phone.
+Be honest and open about the fact that you're recording and note that you'll do it discretely.
+Name your archived recordings in a way that make sense.
+Don't record when it's unnecessary or inappropriate, e.g. budget discussions, conflict resolutions, pre-sales, etc.

 ### Status Reports